 2 Personalisation with tools for learning

 Personalisation is the tailoring of teaching and teaching materials (and the environment in which they are delivered) to suit the needs and preferences of a range of learners.
-It links closely to accessibility for learners with disabilities, and we shall examine this aspect in more detail in Week 6.
+It links closely to accessibility for learners with disabilities, and we shall examine this aspect in more detail next week.
 This week, however, we are considering how technology can be used to support the whole range of learners, whatever their needs or preferences.